kragen/derctuo/markdown/sentential-database.md

     Although I like the one with “:.”, the closest ASCII equivalent of “∴”, I think the last one with “=>”, due to deltab, is better.
-    They both avoid spurious visual suggestions of nesting, it's compact, and there's only one way to do (each of) them.
+    They both avoid spurious visual suggestions of nesting, it’s compact, and there’s only one way to do (each of) them.
 The `premises { conclusion }` idea, also due to deltab, is also very nice, but like the turnstile `|-` it clashes somewhat with the overall line-oriented style.

 - Alternative syntax for formulas.
-I think most formulas will probably be fairly simple affairs, so it's nice to be able to introduce them with just a single character instead of nested delimiters; `=total(cost)` beats `[total(cost)]` on visual noise.
+I think most formulas will probably be fairly simple affairs, so it’s nice to be able to introduce them with just a single character instead of nested delimiters; `=total(cost)` beats `[total(cost)]` on visual noise.
-  And the `=` syntax is familiar from Excel, having replaced Visicalc's `@` syntax (also used in Lotus 1-2-3, though with one less period for ranges): `+B1-SUM(C2...C8)`.
+  And the `=` syntax is familiar from Excel, having replaced Visicalc’s `@` syntax (also used in Lotus 1-2-3, though with one less period for ranges): `+B1-SUM(C2...C8)`.
 Still, you could imagine other syntaxes.
 ES5 template strings use `${2 * a + b}`.